tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

   situ_.
 The current stack can't easily provide this, and while the new stack may have better behavior, it does leave operators hands tied.

-- heavy reliance on buffering to avoid backups in the flow of components, which is fragile to maintain and can lead to unexpected memory usage patterns and forces the routing layer to make decisions about when messages should be discarded.

 Some of these issues will be resolved early in the 0.36 cycle, with the removal of the legacy components.